 Employers of graduates include many private software companies, as well as state and federal institutions (Environmental Protection Agency, Department of Transportation, Fish & Wildlife Conservation Commission, Water Management Districts, National Geospatial-Intelligence Agency, Census Bureau and US Geological Survey).
 Check out current jobs at GIS Jobs Clearinghouse, GIS Jobs, My GIS Jobs and Geography Jobs.
 Learn about data science jobs at DiscoverDataScience.

-Fall 2020: Admission will open November 1st.
-Deadline to apply is May 1st.
+Spring 2021: Admission will open August 1st.
+Deadline to apply is October 1st.